-Exercise your rights!
-Check out or re-read a favorite banned book.
-Encourage your book group to read and discuss one of the books.
-Give one of your favorite books as a gift.
+Exercise your reading rights.
+Check out a favorite banned book.
+Encourage your book group to read and discuss one of the books, or hive one of your favorite books as a gift.

 Join the Freedom to Read Foundation.
-The Foundation is dedicated to the legal and financial defense of intellectual freedom, especially in libraries.
+It's dedicated to the legal and financial defense of intellectual freedom, especially in libraries.
 You can also support the cause by buying Banned Books Week posters, buttons and T-shirts online.

 Participate in the Banned Books Virtual Read-Out.
 Readers from across the country and around the world can participate virtually by uploading videos of themselves reading from their favorite banned/challenged book.
 Check out the Virtual Read-Out page for more information.